josegcpa/clonal_dynamics/README.md

 6. Analysis of the historical growth effect and poor fits
     1. Run `Notebook_HistoricalGrowth_PoorFits.Rmd` (in `Rstudio`) - this runs analyses which factors - technical and biological - may be determinant of the difference between historical and inferred growth and a fit being poor (having one or more outlier)

+7. Comparing different methods for effective population size estimation
+    1. Run `Notebook_EPS_Estimation_Comparison.Rmd` (in `Rstudio`) - this runs an analysis that compares different methods for EPS estimation

 *Optional: run `Scripts/plots_for_initial_panel.R`*